 Welcome to my second episode of Italy Virtual Tours.
 Today our destination will be Colosseum.
 I think the majority of us are aware of its grandeur.
 One of the seven wonders of the world, Colosseum is a spectacular example of architecture and sheer brilliance.
 It is an iconic landmark in Rome, Italy.

-Colosseum is essentially an amphitheatre, one of the oldest and ancient monuments of the country.
+Colosseum is essentially an amphitheater, one of the oldest and most ancient monuments of the country.
 It is amazing to think about the concept that aroused for accommodating thousands and thousands of spectators in one arena.
-I would like to discuss today about this awesome architecture, the history behind its establishment and its intrinsic beauty.
+I would like to discuss today this awesome architecture, the history behind its establishment, and its intrinsic beauty.

 The name Colosseum is a Latin word.
-The reason being its relation with the rulers of the Flavian dynasty.
-On 72 AD, Emperor Vespasian flagged its construction between the three hills of Rome.
+The reason is its relation with the rulers of the Flavian dynasty.
+In 72 AD, Emperor Vespasian flagged its construction between the three hills of Rome.
 Rome is popular for its prominent seven hills.
-The site of its establishment was selected in the midst of Palatine, Esquiline and Caelian Hills.
+The site of its establishment was selected in the midst of Palatine, Esquiline, and Caelian Hills.
 Emperor Titus completed the amazing monument in 80 AD.
 He belonged to the same ruling dynasty.

-The structure underwent several renovation and reconstruction under the flagship of Emperor Domitian.
-The 5 Euro cent coin of Italy carries the image of Colosseum, a significant respect to its existence.
+The structure underwent several renovations and reconstructions under the flagship of Emperor Domitian.
+The 5 Euro cent coin of Italy carries the image of the Colosseum, significant respect to its existence.